FilizKoksel/FilizKoksel.github.io/index.md

 ---
 ---

-# Welcome to Food Pro lab’s website.
-# Here, we explore innovative solutions in food science and share our latest research and projects with you.
+# Exploring innovative food science solutions and sharing our latest research with the world.

 {% include section.html %}